-When applying you will need to provide:
+Additionally you'll need to provide:

-- a personal statement;
+- a personal statement

-- two or three recommendation letters;
+- two or three recommendation letters

 - admission exam scores.

 Courses in the USA are taught in English.
 If English is not your first language then you will be required to sit an English Language Proficiency test.
 The TOEFL and IELTS tests are widely accepted.
-For example, the University of Oregon accepts a minimum IELTS score of 7.0 for postgraduate study.